-Revisions-Changes in this publication since the last revision are indicated by a black line alongside the text.
+Revisions-Text changes are indicated by a black line alongside the text.

 Woodward reserves the right to update any portion of this publication at any time.
 Information provided by Woodward is believed to be correct and reliable.
 However, no responsibility is assumed by Woodward unless otherwise expressly undertaken.